The-Solid-Chain/smart-contracts-template/README.md

 $ yarn install
 ```

+### VS Code

+If you are using VS Code, please read the file [VSCODE.md](./VSCODE.md) to install the local VS Code SDK plus all the necessary plugins for this repo.

 ### Setup your .env file

 Copy the [.env.template](.env.template) file into a **.env** file and fill in the values.
 You will need to fill at least the following values: